TheHllm/2fa/README.md

 # 2fa
 ## Description
-A slimm PWA for managing TOTP-secrets.
+A slim PWA for managing TOTP-secrets.
 It supports scanning of QR-codes and exporing of TOTP-secres via QR-codes.
 The app can be installed and is fully avalible offline.